 Our Class B common stock has 20 votes per share, and our Class A common stock has one vote per share.
 Upon the closing of our initial public offering, Mr. Leach and entities affiliated with Mr. Leach held all of the issued and outstanding shares of our Class B common stock.
-Accordingly, upon the closing of our initial public offering in April 2024, Mr. Leach held approximately 69.84% of the voting power of our outstanding capital stock in the aggregate, which voting power may increase over time as Mr. Leach's equity awards are exercised or vested.
-If all such equity awards held by Mr. Leach had been exercised or vested as of the date of the completion of our initial public offering, Mr. Leach and entities affiliated with Mr. Leach would collectively have held 77.06% of the voting power of our outstanding capital stock.
+As of June 30, 2024, Mr. Leach held approximately 69.55% of the voting power of our outstanding capital stock in the aggregate, which voting power may increase over time as Mr. Leach's equity awards are exercised or vested.
+If all such equity awards held by Mr. Leach had been exercised or vested as of June 30, 2024, Mr. Leach and entities affiliated with Mr. Leach would collectively have held 76.82% of the voting power of our outstanding capital stock.
 As a result, Mr. Leach will generally be able to determine any action requiring the approval of our stockholders, subject to limited exceptions, including the election of our board of directors, the adoption of amendments to our amended and restated certificate of incorporation and amended and restated bylaws (where adopted by stockholders), and the approval of any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transactions.
 Mr. Leach may have interests that differ from those of our stockholders and may vote in a way with which our stockholders disagree and that may be adverse to our stockholders' interests.
 This concentrated control may have the effect of delaying, preventing, or deterring a change in control of lbotta, could deprive our stockholders of an opportunity to receive a premium for their capital stock as part of a sale of lbotta, and might ultimately affect the market price of our Class A common stock.